-- Class 1 Ronald E. Estes and Michael E. Zacharia (terms end at the 2023 annual meeting of stockholders); - Class 2 Kyle Brown (term ends at the 2024 annual meeting of stockholders) and Richard P. Hamada (term ends at the Annual Meeting and, if re-elected at the Annual Meeting, subsequent term will end at the 2024 annual meeting of stockholders); and - Class 3 Irma Lockridge and Steven L. Brown (terms end at the Annual Meeting and, if re-elected at the Annual Meeting, subsequent terms will end at the 2025 annual meeting of stockholders).
+- Class 1 Ronald E. Estes and Michael E. Zacharia (terms end at the Annual Meeting, and, if reelected at the Annual Meeting, subsequent terms will end at the 2026 annual meeting of stockholders); - Class 2 Kyle Brown and Richard P. Hamada (terms ends at the 2024 annual meeting of stockholders); and - Class 3 Irma Lockridge and Steven L. Brown (terms end at the 2025 annual meeting of stockholders).

-Richard P. Hamada has been nominated for re-election to the Board as a Class 2 director to serve a two-year term until the 2024 annual meeting of stockholders and until his successor is duly elected and qualified.
-Irma Lockridge and Steven L. Brown have each been nominated for re-election to the Board as Class 3 directors to serve a three-year term until the 2025 annual meeting of stockholders and until their respective successors are duly elected and qualified.
-If any of Ms. Lockridge and Messrs.
-Hamada and S. Brown are not re-elected by stockholders at the Annual Meeting, they will each remain a director until their respective successors are duly elected and qualified.
-Ms. Lockridge and Messrs.
-Hamada and S. Brown each have agreed to serve as a director if re-elected and consented to being named as a nominee in this Proxy Statement.
+Ronald E. Estes and Michael E. Zacharia have been nominated for re-election to the Board as Class 1 directors to serve a three-year term until the 2026 annual meeting of stockholders and until their respective successors are duly elected and qualified.
+If any of Messrs.
+Estes and Zacharia are not re-elected by stockholders at the Annual Meeting, they will each remain a director until their respective successors are duly elected and qualified.
+Messrs.
+Estes and Zacharia each have agreed to serve as a director if re-elected and consented to being named as a nominee in this Proxy Statement.